Does Little Miss Bully Deserve Your Birthday Party Invite?

 On the other hand, we somehow feel badly for the bully (because who knows what’s truly going on with that child) and we don’t want to leave someone out.

 When my daughter was younger and kids were still inviting the whole class to their birthdays, she was invited to the birthday party of the girl who was giving her a hard time.
 I let her know she didn’t have to go.
 But each year she would go.
-She wanted to be with her friends.
-She also constantly gave this girl opportunities to shape up her act.
+She constantly gave this girl opportunities to shape up her act.
 But the girl never did.

 My best friend had the same dilemma with her daughter and a girl who was making her miserable.
 She gave her daughter the same out as I did regarding the bully’s birthday party.
 But her daughter liked the activity and wanted to go, and so she went.
-She hung out with other people other than the bully.
-In turn, the bully was invited to her party.
+She hung out with other people other than the bully – which may not have been the kindest thing to do either on her part.
+But in turn, the bully was invited to her party.

 Let me define bully in this context, because that’s the buzzword that has sometimes taken over the word “mean.”
-Bullies in these situations are girls who are leaving our daughters out, not being polite or turning other friends against our daughters.
+Bullies in these situations are girls who are actively being aggressive and insulting, or turning other friends against our daughters.

 My friend and I have struggled each year about this topic.
 Why are we, the moms, having a hard time leaving someone out?
 This year we put our foot down and decided to let the girls choose: Don’t go to the mean girl’s party, and don’t invite her to yours.
 Or if you go, you need to invite her to your party ….and upgrade her status from bully to friend!